 West Virginia and coal mines are one of those peanut butter and jelly combinations of travel experiences.
-Sure there are beautiful mountains, fishing streams and rafting rivers and fabulous outdoor experiences in West Virginia, but to truly understand the culture and history of The Mountain State, you gotta go underground.
+Sure there are beautiful mountains, fishing streams and rafting rivers and fabulous outdoor experiences in West Virginia.
+The West Virginia State Park System is extraordinary.

 Fortunately, claustrophobia is not a problem for Roger Jarrell, a chatty guide at the museum who worked 28 years about seven miles underground.
 And fortunately for the rest of us, there were plenty of people who were willing to do the dirty work of coal mining.

 That’s the time period the Beckley Coal Museum helps interpret through original homes, churches, schools and the company store.
-Sure, the company pretty much owned your soul, but there was a great sense of community that included baseball teams, concerts and other opportunities to appreciate life above ground.
+Sure, the company pretty much owned your soul.
+But there was a great sense of community that included baseball teams, concerts and other opportunities to appreciate life above ground.

 Soft burning bituminous coal is what came from this West Virginia coal mine.
 Miners worked a 12 hour day to fill a 20-ton wagon of coal and for their efforts they were paid $2.
 That’s not a typo.
 I haven’t forgotten to add anything.
 A 12 hour day underground on your hands and knees, breathing in black dust, risking ceiling collapses and build up of deadly methane gas, for $2.